 CALS Student Internships

-The following projects were carried out in the summer of 2018 by CALS students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2018 by CALS students through the CCE Summer Internship Program.

 Internship Location: Cornell University with focus on community resources in Tompkins County and surrounding regions.